 Q. What should I bring?

 A. Hand towel and washcloth for a sponge bath–we provide the wash basin and soap.
 Flashlight, rain gear, layered clothing (nights can drop into 30′s even in summer), sturdy shoes, snacks for hike up and down, water for your hike up, and personal items.
-Don’t forget cash, check or credit card (Visa, MasterCard or Discover only) for souvenir items and tips for the crew.
+Don’t forget cash, check or credit card (Visa, MasterCard or Discover only) for souvenir items.